Lawlzee/UnityMapGenerator/Assets/ProceduralStages/README.md

 - [X] Legendary chest on stage 4 always cost 400
 - [X] Fix drones spawning out of the map
 - [X] Add compatibility with the `Judgement` mod
+- [X] Improve the orientation of Newt altars.
+- [X] Add stage unique interactables.
+For example, add a red chest on stage 4
 - [ ] Add collision to props
 - [ ] Add more configurations
-- [ ] Add stage unique interactables.
-For example, add a red chest on stage 4
 - [ ] Create a random DccsPool instead of reusing the DccsPools from the game
 - [ ] Replace the moon with a procedurally generated stage
 - [ ] Randomize stage names